8 Tips for Brushing Up Your Canine Communication Skills

 Give Them Roomies

-Co-kenneling dogs can be wonderful enrichment for sociable animals, and allows adopters to imagine what the dogs would look like cuddled up with their own pets.
-Ideal candidates for canine roommates are similar in age, size and play style.
-Just note, it’s important to separate dogs at feeding time.
+Co-kenneling dogs can be wonderful enrichment for sociable animals and allows adopters to imagine what the dogs would look like cuddled up with their own pets.
+Ideal candidates for canine roommates are similar in age, size, and play style.
+Just note, it’s important to separate dogs at feeding time and when giving enrichment items that the dogs might squabble over.

 Feed a Barking Dog

-Many trainers will tell you never to feed a barking dog, as they reason that will reinforce bad behavior.
-But if a person approaches a barking dog over and over to toss him a treat, he will soon realize that they’re not a threat—they’re bringing delicious snacks, after all.
+Some people will tell you never to feed a barking dog, as they reason that will reinforce bad behavior.
+If a person approaches over and over to toss treats to a dog who’s barking in the kennel, he will soon realize that they’re not a threat—they’re bringing delicious snacks, after all.
 He will likely lose his motivation to bark, and you may start seeing friendly body language instead.
 View the webinar Human Body Language And Dog Behavior to see a demonstration of this approach.

 Act Like a Human